 And this was not about trying to make a vegan soup — as Karen put it, it was “veganism in the name of gastronomy!”

-So what do I do?
-I think about one of my favorite vegetables, and certainly one of the most gorgeous — beets.
-I wanted to make a soup that Karen and Andrew might think is the best beet soup they’d ever had.
+I thought about one of my favorite vegetables, and certainly one of the most gorgeous — beets.

-If you love to cook (or even just eat!), vegetarian or not, you’ll adore The Vegetarian Flavor Bible.
-(I should know — I love to cook and eat, and I’m not a vegetarian.)
+If you love to cook (or even just eat!), vegetarian, vegan, or not, you’ll adore The Vegetarian Flavor Bible.

 - 1 tablespoon dried tarragon